 Viral meningitis symptoms

-Viral meningitis in infants may cause:
+Viral meningitis may cause:

 Bacterial meningitis symptoms